paperclip-ui/legacy-paperclip/documentation/Syntax/README.md

 ```

 Components are defined by adding a `component` and `as` attribute to any element at the highest level in the template document.

+> Note that you can name components however you want, just bare in mind that the names will be in `PascalCase` when they're compiled to code.
+Because of that, I'd recommend using `PascalCase` for component names to make things more obvious.

 ## Exporting components